santeri3700/lstasko/README.md

 ## Status
 lstasko requires Python 3.6 or higher and is only tested with the following systems:
-- Uyuni Server 2022.08 (Python 3.6.15 & PostgreSQL 14 + SSL)
+- Uyuni Server 2022.10 (Python 3.6.15 & PostgreSQL 14 + SSL)
-- Uyuni Server 2022.08 (PostgreSQL 14 + SSL) and a remote machine with Python 3.10 running lstasko.
+- Uyuni Server 2022.10 (PostgreSQL 14 + SSL) and a remote machine with Python 3.10 running lstasko.

 This project is currently in early development stage and the code may change drastically. \
 Contributions, feedback and feature requests are welcome!

 ## Version and changes
-- **Version:** 0.1.0
+- **Version:** 0.2.0
 - **Change logs:** [CHANGELOG.md](CHANGELOG.md)

 ## Features
 - Get list of Taskomatic tasks directly from the database
-- Get task details by task id
+- Get task details by task id and/or task name
-- Get Repo-sync Software Channel labels and ids
+- Get Repo-sync Software Channel labels, ids and other details
 - Filter tasks by name, status and max-age
 - Select output columns/fields
 - Output with [Tabulate](https://github.com/astanin/python-tabulate) formatting (default stdout)